modernweb-dev/web/docs/learn/test-runner/code-coverage/index.md

 Adding a test for throwing an error will bring it to `100%`.

-See more instructions in the [code-coverage](https://modern-web.dev/learn/test-runner/code-coverage/) learn section.

 ## Adding more features

 Let's add the possibility to `multiply`.